 Wood: Softball ball bats are usually made from maple, ash, bamboo or composite woods.
 Wood bats tend to be best for practice as they have the smallest sweet spots, which makes you work to get good contact.
 They usually have simple one-piece designs.

-Composite: these include bats made from stuff like kevlar, fiberglass, carbon fiber, and graphite.
+Composite: These include bats made from stuff like kevlar, fiberglass, carbon fiber, and graphite.
 The bats are made from durable fiber materials blended and woven together.
 They are the ones that have advanced features like multi-piece and multi-wall barrel designs.
 And they also absorb more vibrations, creating less sting in your hands.
 But they are also costly and require a break in time.

-Aluminum: this category includes all metal/alloy bats.
+Aluminum: This category includes all metal/alloy bats.
 They are cheaper than composite bats.
 They have that very recognizable “ping” sound.
 Metal bats are stiff and very durable but prone to dents.
 Unlike composite bats, they don't require any break-in.
 And these bats are also highly resistant to temperature variations so that you can use them in cold climates as well.

-Top 10 Softball Bats
+Top 10 Softball Bat Reviews